Medically Reviewed by Dr. Majid Tanveer, DVM

 9. Use Aloe Vera to Combat Dog Bad Breath Causes

 Aloe vera is used by many people as a beauty product and can be beneficial to your pup, too.
-It contains anti-inflammatory and antibacterial properties making it an excellent choice for treating bad breath in dogs.
+Its anti-inflammatory and antibacterial properties make it an excellent choice for treating bad breath in dogs.

 To use aloe as a treatment, you can make a solution using the following: